NACHA

-Nacha, originally the National Automated Clearinghouse Association, manages the development, administration, and governance of the ACH Network, the backbone for the electronic movement of money and data in the United States, and is an association for the payments industry.
+Nacha, originally the National Automated Clearinghouse Association, manages the ACH Network, the backbone for the electronic movement of money and data in the United States, and is an association for the payments industry.
 The ACH Network serves as a network for direct consumer, business, and government payments, and annually facilitates billions of payments such as Direct Deposit and Direct Payment.
-The ACH Network is governed by the Nacha Operating Rules, a set of rules that guide risk management.
+The ACH Network is governed by the Nacha Operating Rules.

+In 2022, the Nacha through its ACH network handled 30.00 billion payments (3.03% year-over-year (YoY) gain), totaling US$76.7 trillion (5.6% YoY gain).
+From 2013-22, overall gain in the volume of transactions was 70.95%, or 5.51% annualized.
+The 2013-22 overall gain of the value of the transactions was 98.25%, or 7.08% annualized.

-Nacha is a 501(c)(6) not-for-profit association incorporated in 1974.
-It represents more than 9,000 financial institutions by way of ten regional payments associations and direct membership.
-Nacha is not directly involved in the ACH transactions that flow to and from organizations and financial institutions, but develops rules and standards, provides industry solutions, and delivers education, accreditation, and advisory services.
+Nacha is a not-for-profit association under the Internal Revenue Service code 501(c)(6) and was incorporated in 1974.
+It represents more than 9,000 financial institutions divided into ten regional payments associations and direct membership.
+Nacha is not directly involved in the ACH transactions, but develops rules and standards and provides education, accreditation, and advisory services.

 History and organization

 In 1972, the California Automated Clearing House Association (now called WesPay) was formed, becoming the first operational ACH association in the United States.

 After two years, other regional ACH associations were formed.
 The associations came together in 1974 to create Nacha, which was tasked with developing, governing and administering the ACH Network.
-While Nacha governs the ACH Network, it does not operate the physical ACH Network; the processing of transactions is handled by the Federal Reserve and The Clearing House (also known as EPN).
+While Nacha governs the ACH Network, it does not operate the physical ACH Network; the processing of transactions is handled by the Federal Reserve and The Clearing House Payments Company (also known as EPN).

-Originally part of the American Bankers Association, Nacha separated in 1985 and hired Bill Moroney as its first CEO.
+Originally part of the American Bankers Association, Nacha separated in 1985 and hired Bill Moroney as its first Chief Executive Officer.
 He was succeeded in 1988 by Elliott McEntee.
 Upon McEntee's retirement in 2008, Janet O. Estep became Nacha's President and CEO.
 In 2019, Jane Larimer became Nacha's President and CEO.